How far can you spread Omicron? - ExBulletin

 “If you haven’t been vaccinated, the data that you’ll be non-infectious after 5 days isn’t really backed up,” Ranney said.
 “I am very worried about these new recommendations.”

-She suggested providing different guidance to unvaccinated people until more data were available.
+She suggested providing different guidance to unvaccinated people until more data arrived.

 Erin Bromage, a professor of biology at UMass Dartmouth, added at CNN Wednesday that “there is no data I know” to support switching guidance.